mconf/api-mate/README.md

     npm install

-Then, to compile the source files with:
+Then compile the source files with:

     cake build

-This will compile all files inside `src/` to formats that can be opened in the browser that will be put into `/lib`.
+This will compile all files inside `src/` to formats that can be opened in the browser and place them into `/lib`.

-To watch for changes and compile the files automatically run:
+To watch for changes and compile the files automatically, run:

     cake watch